Environmental and

 0

 To better measure improvements in our system’s environmental performance, we have voluntarily participated in the American Gas Association’s and Edison Electric Institute’s Natural Gas Sustainability Initiative since its inception in 2017.
-Our involvement has helped us more effectively calculate our methane emissions intensity factor, which has decreased approximately 36% since 2017.
+Our involvement has helped us more effectively calculate our methane emissions intensity factor, which has decreased by approximately 31% since 2017.
 The chart below illustrates this downward trend.
+The implementation of our recompression practices to reduce venting from pipeline maintenance activities is reflected in our Transmission & Storage methane intensity reductions beginning in CY2021.
+Our system modernization program, including removing cast iron from our system at the end of CY2021, has driven our continued reduction in Distribution system methane intensity.
+Because this methane intensity calculation does not weather-normalize our gas delivery volumes, fluctuations in heating degree days can cause corresponding fluctuations in our Distribution system methane intensity (e.g., CY2022 had more heating degree days and higher gas delivery volumes than CY2021 and CY2023, resulting in a lower intensity).

 Methane Intensity[a] (%)